 - SMALL User Stories Are Easier to Manage

-- TESTABLE User Stories Include Verifiable Acceptance Criteria
+- TESTABLE User Stories are Verifiable

-- Assessing Your User Story INVEST-ability
+- KwikKwiz: Assessing Your User Story’s INVEST-ability

-- How to Implement the INVEST model
+- How-to Implement the INVEST model

-- What Not HOW!
+- WHAT Not HOW!
 Keep Technology and Solutions Out of User Stories

 - Valid User Stories Are within the Product Vision or Project Charter

+IV.
 Remove Ambiguity in Your User Stories at the Last Responsible Moment

 - Ambiguity and Subjectivity Feed Misunderstanding and Waste Time